splunk-soar-connectors/netskope/README.md

 ## action: 'get scim groups'

 Get current SCIM group(s).
-If no parameter is sent, it will retrieve all users
+If no parameter is sent, it will retrieve all groups

 Type: **investigate** \
 Read only: **True**